Tuenti: Mobile operator (overseas)

-Supported by Telefónica and taking benefit of new telecommunications regulations, the brand Tuenti was launched in some Latin-American countries, starting by Mexico.
-The brand was promoted as a whole-new mobile operator to hit the market, although it works completely based on the Movistar (Telefónica) infrastructure.
-From the beginning, the offer aimed to a young market: by releasing simple plans (called "Combos") at competitive rates.
-Both, strategy and offers are slightly different in Latin-American countries to Spain due to technical limits, among other reasons.

 Mexico

-June 26, 2014 was the key date for the first official announcement of the international launch: The brand Tuenti started its operations in Mexico.
+26 June 2014 was the key date for the first official announcement of the international launch: The brand Tuenti started its operations in Mexico.
 There was a celebration at Campus Party Mexico, giving away for free 2,500 SIM cards for users to provide feedback.

 Two years after the brand release, in July 2016 the brand quietly ceases its activity.
 Customers are migrated automatically to Movistar and Tuenti's social media profiles for Mexico are removed.
 Sebastian Muriel, CEO of Tuenti, claimed in an interview that the results of the brand in Mexico were not as good as expected due to the monopolistic situation of telephony market.

 Argentina

-Tuenti replaced the brand "Quam", also owned by Telefónica on November 18, 2014.
+Tuenti replaced the brand "Quam", also owned by Telefónica on 18 November 2014.
 Plus, from that moment, users would be able to access Tuenti's mobile application to watch and manage their services.

 Peru

-On October, 2014, Peru became the third country in which the brand was released.
+In October 2014, Peru became the third country in which the brand was released.
 Peru was also the first country apart from Spain in which VozDigital was launched, enabling customers to make calls (but not to receive them) to any national fixed line or mobile destination through almost any device and just an internet connection.

 Ecuador

-The brand was launched on May 29, 2015, with an advertising campaign named "Libérate" (free yourself).
+The brand was launched on 29 May 2015, with an advertising campaign named "Libérate" (free yourself).

 Guatemala

-Brand was launched on June 22, 2017, with a massive media campaign called "Sin Pajas" and were using #SinPajas as principal hashtag campaign.
+Brand was launched on 22 June 2017, with a massive media campaign called "Sin Pajas" and were using #SinPajas as principal hashtag campaign.